This almond crusted chicken is perfect if you love succulent, crispy fried chicken.

 - Repeat until all the pieces of chicken are coated.

 - In a pan over medium heat, add enough coconut oil so that it will reach half the height of the chicken.

 - Once the oil has heated to 350°F (175°C) , add the coated chicken.

 - Cook for 5-10 minutes on each side.

 - Once golden brown and the chicken is cooked all the way through, remove from the pan.

-- If you like coconut, then I recommend adding some shredded coconut to the dry powder mix.
+- If you like coconut, then I recommend adding some shredded coconut to the dry crumb mix.

-If you want to leave us some feedback, variations on the paleo fried chicken recipe, then please drop us a comment below.
+If you want to leave us some feedback for this Almond Crusted Fried Chicken recipe, then please drop us a comment below.